Failover

 Prerequisites for a successful failover

 • The p4 failover command must be run on a server of Type standby or forwarding-standby.
-See the Standby and forwarding-standby server topic.
+See the Standby and forwarding-standby topic.

 • The standby (or forwarding-standby) server must be appropriately licensed for its new role following the failover.
 Fill out the form at Helix Core Duplicate Server Request.

-• Make sure that monitoring (p4 monitor) is enabled for the new standby server (former master or commit server).
+• Make sure that monitoring (p4 monitor) is enabled for the new standby server (former master or Commit Server).

 • Monitoring must be enabled at server startup of the standby prior to running the p4 failover command.
 This is because the monitor subsystem is used to terminate the journalcopy, pull -L, and pull -u threads during the failover sequence.